 • Manage stress effectively,

-• Maintain balanced and regular eating habits,
+• Establish balanced and regular eating habits,

 Frequently Asked Questions